DhruvBisla/plably/README.md

 ## Background

 ### Motivation
-Plably is the tool I creatd to make graphs for my lab reports.
+Plably is the tool I created to make graphs for my lab reports.
 It includes some extra functionality I could not find including graphing uncertainty.

 ### What type of a name is Plably?
 Admittedly, it is rather poorly named.
-'Plably' is the combination of the two words 'plotly' and 'lab', being the tool I use for lab reports which uses plotly.
+'Plably' is the combination of the two words 'plotly' and 'lab', being the tool I use for lab reports which uses [plotly](https://github.com/plotly/plotly.py).

 ## Installation